asleepysamurai/wundermobility/README.md

 - Perhaps log errors while parsing instead of silently skipping to next line - not sure if printing out a long list of errors while parsing was going to be helpful

 I've also not just directly refactored the part1 of the assignment, and instead copied the file over for part2 and refactored there.
 This was done to aid comparisons between the two versions without having to switch branches.
 As such they use a lot of duplicated functions that could have been extracted out and shared.

+I've also opted to go for the approach of parsing lines and fields seperately instead of just iterating throught the payload string once and extracting as I go.
+I thought my approach of extracting line by line and then field by field was more readable, and considering the maximum possible size of a line, it seemed like a reasonable performance tradeoff.